ethereum-optimism/optimism/README.md

 ~~ BEDROCK upgrade - Not production-ready yet, part of next major upgrade ~~ ├── <a href="./contracts-bedrock">contracts-bedrock</a>: Bedrock smart contracts.
 To be merged with ./packages/contracts.
+├── <a href="./op-bindings">op-bindings</a>: Go bindings for Bedrock smart contracts.
 ├── <a href="./op-batcher">op-batcher</a>: L2-Batch Submitter, submits bundles of batches to L1
 ├── <a href="./op-e2e">op-e2e</a>: End-to-End testing of all bedrock components in Go ├── <a href="./op-node">op-node</a>: rollup consensus-layer client.